The Majestic (apartment building): Apartments

 As of 2022, the New York City Department of City Planning cites the Majestic as having 238 residential apartments and 15 non-residential units.
-Originally, there were 235 apartments in the building.
-There were originally maisonette apartments, originally intended for physicians, on the first floor.
+At first, there were 235 apartments in the building.
+Originally there were maisonette apartments, intended for physicians, on the first floor.
 On the lower stories, each apartment generally had three to fourteen rooms, arranged in either one-story simplexes or two-story duplexes.
 The apartments in the towers had either four, six, or ten rooms.
 Originally, all the tower units were supposed to have ten rooms, but some of the units were subdivided during construction to make them easier to sell during the Great Depression.
 After the building became a housing cooperative in the 1950s, apartments ranged from two to eleven rooms.
 A typical eight-room apartment had three bedrooms, two maids' rooms, a living room, a kitchen, and a foyer.
 The smallest suites had a single bedroom and a small dining alcove, while larger apartments had several bedrooms, a solarium, library, dining room, and servants' rooms.
 Chanin also included penthouse apartments and a solarium on the roof.

 The walls between apartments were soundproofed.
 All apartments included high ceilings, foyers, large bathrooms with dressing rooms, and ventilated kitchens.
 The foyers were known as "galleries" because they were unusually large, measuring up to 28 by 12 ft.
 The galleries in the simplex units were only slightly higher than the rest of the apartment; those in the duplex units were between 1 1/4 and 1 3/4 stories tall.
 To accommodate this, some galleries were depressed below the rest of the apartment.
 The galleries had wood-burning fireplaces, while the dining rooms and other spaces had electric fireplaces.
 The bathrooms in each apartment contained colored tiles and custom plumbing fixtures.
 The living rooms, dining rooms, galleries, and library rooms were all covered in walnut flooring, as Chanin believed the material was less susceptible to creaking.
 About 100 types of fixtures were manufactured for the building.

 Several tenants hired their own architects to renovate their units.
 For example, in the 2000s, Philippe Starck renovated a pair of apartments for entrepreneur Ian Schrager, which were decorated with such details as a large marble bathtub, an imitation of an exposed steel column, and walls paneled in makore wood.
 Also in the 2000s, Annabelle Selldorf renovated another pair of apartments that were occupied by businessmen George Malkemus and Anthony Yurgaitis.